Teradata/covalent/src/platform/experimental/help/README.md

 # DraggableHelpWindowDialogService

-This is a service that opens a HelpWindowComponent inside a draggable dialog.
+A service that opens a HelpWindowComponent inside a draggable dialog.
+Uses the openDraggable method of the TdDialogService.

 ## API Summary